Skip to main content

 Using ServiceBag with stuff that doesn't have access to ServiceBag

 If you're working with legacy code, or external code, you may not want to pass an initialized ServiceBag around.
-This will typically make the code less testable, so take this with caution, but you can typically use a few helper methods to return fully initialized services instead of having to retrieve them through the servicebag.
+This will typically make the code less testable, so take this with caution, but you can typically use a few helper methods to return fully initialized services instead of having to retrieve them through the ServiceBag.

 local function getAnyModule(module)